-Sometimes people are simply not who they seem to be.
+Sometimes people are simply not whom they seem to be.
 Take for example, Monsieur Hawarden …

-After a while, they discovered his name – Monsieur Arthur Hawarden – and a few years later he had become fairly well integrated into village life.
-He was perceived as a charming man, intelligent, and of great learning.
-He was courteous and generous … yet his past was still shrouded in mystery.
+After a while, the villagers discover his name – Monsieur Arthur Hawarden.
+Gradually over the coming years Monsieur Hawarden becomes fairly well integrated into village life.
+He is perceived as a charming man, intelligent, and of great learning.
+He is courteous and generous … yet his past remains shrouded in mystery.
+No-one knows anything about his origins.
+When asked, he remains extremely secretive.

 Fleeing from the scene of a crime

-Meriora Gillibrand belonged to French high society and apparently was a beautiful woman.
+Meriora Gillibrand belonged to French high society and was regarded as a really beautiful woman.
 Two young men were deeply in love with her.
 She became engaged to one, which filled the rival with jealousy.
 So much so, that the two young men fought, and her fiancé was killed.

-When she heard of her fiancé’s death, she immediately suspected the rival and during the confrontation, she stabbed him, and he too died.
+When she heard of her fiancé’s death, she immediately suspected the rival.
+She confronted him.
+During a fierce argument, she stabbed him, and he too died.

 An ingenious plan is devised